 Richard (Rick) Brown – Past President

-Richard S. Brown retired as the Chief Judge of the Wisconsin Court of Appeals on September 1, 2015.
-He was the last original member of the court of appeals, having begun on August 1, 1978, 37 years before.
-At the time of his retirement, he served on the Administration of Justice committee of the Council of Chief Judges of State Court of Appeals.
-He is active in the ABA.
-He was on the Nominating Committee and, therefore, the House of Delegates where he was a member of the House Technology and Communications Committee.
-Prior to that, he served on the Commission on Disability Law from 1992-98 (He was chair from 1995-98 under a former name) and served another term from 2008 -2011.
-He was a member of the Commission on Lawyer Assistance Programs from 2012 to 2015.
-He was also co-chair of the IR&R Committee on the Rights of Persons with Disabilities and its advocacy of Amicus Briefs.
-He, along with Professor Alex Hurder of Vanderbilt, founded the National Association of Law Students with Disabilities under the auspices of the Committee.
-Judge Brown has a B.A. from Miami University, a J.D. from the University of Wisconsin-Madison and an L.L.M. from the University of Virginia.
-He interned with the United States Department of Justice, Civil Rights Division and was part of the team which worked on the Georgia Power case.
-He was an Assistant District Attorney in Racine Wisconsin from 1971-1973 and was in a private practice general litigation firm in Oshkosh until elected to the bench.
-He taught Decision Making Skills at the National Judicial College for 15 years and also taught “Daubert and the use of Scientific Testimony” He has also been a guest lecturer to judges in 40 states on the ADA and disability law.
-He is on the Board of Visitors to the University of Wisconsin Law School and, until retirement, was Co-Author and Revision Editor of “Standards of Review in Wisconsin” (State Bar CLE).
+Richard S. Brown retired as the Chief Judge of the Wisconsin Court of Appeals in 2015 after 37 years of service.
+At the time of his retirement, he served on the Administration of Justice committee of the Council of Chief Judges of State Court of Appeals, was a member of the House Technology and Communications Committee, and was Co-Author and Revision Editor of “Standards of Review in Wisconsin” (State Bar CLE).
+Prior to that, he served on the Commission on Disability Rights (including as chair) of the American Bar Association (ABA); was a member of the Commission on Lawyer Assistance Programs; and co-chaired the IR&R Committee on the Rights of Persons with Disabilities and its advocacy of Amicus Briefs.
+He co-founded the National Association of Law Students with Disabilities.
+He is a frequent guest lecturer to judges in 40 states on the ADA and disability law.
 He has published five articles in legal journals.
-Judge Brown was a member of the Wisconsin Judicial Council from 1983-1986, was co-chair of the Wisconsin Committee on Use of Technology in the Courtroom, was chair of the Small Claims Revision Committee, was Chair of the Committee on Interpretation in the Courtroom and was also a member of the Wisconsin Committee on Racial and Gender Bias.
-He was also a member of several committees of the National Center of State Courts.
-He was the Chair of the Succession Planning Workgroup of the Wisconsin State Bar and was also a committee member of an initiative to introduce young lawyers to the benefits of rural practice and providing legal services to underserved communities in Wisconsin.
+Judge Brown was a member of the Wisconsin Judicial Council, co-chair of the Wisconsin Committee on Use of Technology in the Courtroom, chair of the Small Claims Revision Committee, Chair of the Committee on Interpretation in the Courtroom, and was also a member of the Wisconsin Committee on Racial and Gender Bias.
+He was also a member of several committees of the National Center of State Courts, including Chair of the Succession Planning Workgroup of the Wisconsin State Bar, and he was also a committee member of an initiative to introduce young lawyers to the benefits of rural practice and providing legal services to underserved communities in Wisconsin.
+Judge Brown earned a B.A. from Miami University, a J.D. from the University of Wisconsin-Madison and an L.L.M. from the University of Virginia.
 He lost the hearing in his right ear to measles at age 5 and his left ear to an acoustic neuroma at age 36.
 He received his first cochlear implant, a single channel House device, in 1980.
-He was the 69th person to receive an implant.
-He upgraded to a Cochlear 22 in 1989 and to a Nucleus 24 in 2010.

 Matt Ferrara – Treasurer

-Matt has extensive experience with non-profit organizations financial systems.
-Over the past 23 years, he has been ALDA’s treasurer for fourteen years.
-He has been appointed to complete the terms of treasurers on several occasions.
-Between his terms as treasurer, Matt served as regional director for three years.
-He is also ALDA’s advertising director.
+Matt Ferrara has been ALDA’s treasurer for 14 of the past 23 years.
+In between, Matt served as regional director for three years and is currently ALDA’s advertising director.
 In addition, Matt has been the business manager/treasurer for twelve ALDAcons, and the co-business manager for two other ALDAcons.
-Beyond his work for ALDA national, Matt is the treasurer of ALDA-Boston and the home owners’ association where he lives.
+He is also the treasurer of the ALDA-Boston chapter as well as of the homeowners’ association where he lives.
 A graduate of Brooklyn College, Matt is retired from Partners Healthcare Systems (Massachusetts General Hospital).
 He is hard of hearing and depends on two hearing aids.
-Matt has been married to his wife, Helen, for twenty years now.
-They have five children, nine grandchildren and two great-grandchildren.
+Matt has been married to his wife, Helen, for twenty-five years now.
+They have five children, nine grandchildren and three great-grandchildren.

 Tina Childress – Secretary

-Tina Childress, Au.D., CCC-A is an educational audiologist in mainstream and residential school settings, technology and social media aficionado, late-deafened adult fluent in ASL, and a bilateral cochlear implant recipient.
-With her unique perspective and passion for sharing information through social media, she is a sought out international presenter and adjunct lecturer to families, adults and professionals on a variety of topics but especially Hearing Assistive Technology, apps, cochlear implants, advocacy and effective strategies for coping with hearing loss.
-Dr. Childress is active on many local and national Boards and Committees where she is a strong advocate for accessibility and disseminating resources.
+Board Secretary Tina Childress, Au.D., CCC-A is an educational audiologist in mainstream and residential school settings, a technology and social media aficionado, a late-deafened adult fluent in ASL, and a bilateral cochlear implant recipient.
+With her unique perspective and passion for sharing information through social media, she is a sought out international presenter on a variety of topics but especially Hearing Assistive Technology, apps, cochlear implants, advocacy and effective strategies for coping with hearing loss.
+She is an adjunct professor at University of Illinois – Urbana-Champaign and University of Memphis, and she has won a number of awards, including Nancy Lee McKinley Leadership Mentoring Award, I. King Jordan Award for Distinguished Achievement, Cheryl DeConde Johnson Award, and the Oticon Focus on People Award Winner – Hearing Care Practitioner.
+Dr. Childress serves on many local and national boards and committees, including the National Technical Institute for the Deaf (National Advisory Group Member), Deaf Kids Code (Board Member), and Telecommunications for the Deaf and Hard of Hearing Inc – TDI (Member at Large).
+She is a strong advocate for accessibility and disseminating resources.